 -

 When evaluating the P wave, ask yourself these questions: Is the P wave present?
 Is it positive in leads I, II, and aVF?
 Is it smooth and rounded, or is it notched or peaked?
-What is its duration?
+Plus, what is its duration?
 By systematically answering these questions, you can identify potential abnormalities and narrow down the differential diagnosis.

 -